luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 ---
 layout: post
-title: Distribution of Outpatient Procedures at Medicare-registered Hospitals
+title: Distribution of Outpatient Procedures
 subtitle: Why do people visit hospitals?
 description: Mapping information using d3
 nohlink: on